delacannon/nes.css-icon-studio/README.md

 ## Nes.css Pixelbox Studio

-Create icons and sprites in css to use with NES.css, the NES-style(8bit-like) CSS Framework.
+Create icons and sprites to use with NES.css, the NES-style(8bit-like) CSS Framework.

-###TODO
+### TODO

-- Add animations.
+- Add css animations.
-- Share your sprites and icons code in css.
+- Community gallery of icons and sprites.